 Still, Amazon’s commitment to Australia should not be underestimated.
-Amazon seldom pulls back after entering a market (China is a rare exception) and has built four fulfillment centers in the country, the latest in Queensland.
+Amazon seldom pulls back after entering a market (China is a rare exception) and has built six fulfillment centers in the country, with the latest in Melbourne.

 FBA is available to marketplace sellers in Australia, making it easy for businesses to reach consumers across the country.
 Although Australia is similar in size to the US, it has less than a tenth of the population, and the main population centers are overwhelmingly coastal.
 Shipping from a single warehouse to the whole country results in highly variable costs and delivery times, so Amazon taking care of fulfillment is welcome for many sellers.

 Amazon in Australia has its own seller registration system (only Europe and North America have shared systems) so sellers must register separately to sell there.

 Trade Me is a remarkable success story in New Zealand.
 It was founded in 1999 by New Zealand entrepreneur Sam Morgan and grew steadily, seeing off competition from eBay in 2001 and reaching one million members in 2005.
 It now has over five million registered members – slightly more than the population of the country – and around 8.8 million live listings.
 Trade Me was acquired by private equity firm Apax Partners in 2019.